Electoral-vote.com

-Electoral-Vote.com (formally Electoral Vote Predictor) is a website created by computer scientist Andrew S. Tanenbaum.
-In the periods leading up to U.S. federal elections, the site's primary content is poll analysis to project election outcomes.
+Electoral-vote.com is a website created by computer scientist Andrew S. Tanenbaum.
+The site's primary content was originally poll analysis to project election outcomes.
 Since the 2016 elections, the site also has featured daily commentary on political news stories.

 The site was created during the lead-up to the 2004 U.S. Presidential election to predict the winner.
 The site tries to improve on national polls usually reported in the media, by instead analyzing the most recent polls on the state level, thus simulating the process by which Electoral College votes are determined in the actual election.
 Updated throughout the campaign, visitors can see who is "ahead" at any time.

-Instead of the site lying fallow between election cycles the way it did before, starting in 2015 the site provides daily commentary continuously.
-On weekends the website focuses more on interacting with readers, with Tanenbaum and Bates answering reader questions on Saturdays and posting a mailbag of reader letters on Sundays.
+On weekends the site focuses more on interacting with readers, with Tanenbaum and co-author Christopher Bates answering reader questions on Saturdays and posting a mailbag of reader letters on Sundays.

-Several political commenters, such as Chris Weigant, have noted the helpfulness of the website in aggregating polls state by state in order to predict the outcomes of elections.
+Political commentators, such as Chris Weigant, have noted the helpfulness of the website in aggregating polls state by state in order to predict the outcomes of elections.

 Staff

-Through most of the 2004 campaign, Andrew Tanenbaum went by the alias "the Votemaster", keeping his identity a secret.
-Tanenbaum is a civil libertarian, a member of Democrats Abroad (he is a long-time resident of the Netherlands) and generally supports Democratic candidates for office.
+The content is produced by Andrew Tanenbaum and Christopher Bates.
+Tanenbaum is a member of Democrats Abroad (he is a long-time resident of the Netherlands) and generally supports Democratic candidates for office.
+For the first few months of the websites existence Tanenbaum went by the alias "the Votemaster", keeping his identity a secret.
 He revealed his identity on November 1, 2004, as well as stating his reasons and qualifications for running the website.

 In 2015, Tanenbaum was joined by Christopher Bates, who contributes to the site under the name Zenger, chosen in honor of John Peter Zenger.
 Their respective contributions are differentiated by (V) and (Z).
+In December 2024, they were joined by Alison Regan, who contributes under the name Lockwood, or (L), in honor of Belva Ann Lockwood.
+In 2025, Sari Kaufman was introduced as a contributor identified as (A), presumably after Ann Smith Franklin.
+Kaufman had been helping correct errors on the site for some time, but would thenceforth appear occasionally under her own nom-de-plume.